kendrickm/kendrickm.github.io/_posts/2020-06-09-a-year-of-pies.markdown

 - Perfecting a crust is crucial.
 Once you have a crust recipe you like, keep that on repeat.
 - Custards 👎
 - Get a crust guard or foil to prevent burning from happening on pies with a wet filling
 - For multi-pie gatherings(Thanksgiving etc) make sure to have several types of pies.
-Mix fruit pies with cream pies or sweet potatoe pies adds a little variety to the pie loving
+Mix fruit pies with cream pies or sweet potato pies adds a little variety to the pie loving